Idina Menzel: Film actress (2017–present)

-In 2021, Menzel co-starred alongside Camila Cabello, Billy Porter, and James Corden in Kay Cannon's jukebox musical adaptation of the Cinderella fairy tale, playing Cinderella's (Cabello) unkind stepmother Vivian.
+In 2021, Menzel co-starred alongside Camila Cabello, Billy Porter, and James Corden in Kay Cannon's jukebox musical adaptation of the Cinderella fairy tale, playing Cinderella's (Cabello) unkind stepmother, Vivian.
 Despite admiring actresses who had played the villainous role prior, Menzel wanted to eschew "the archetypal kind of idea of the straight-ahead evil nemesis" in order to uncover the trauma behind the character's cruel nature.
-In addition to performing several covers for the film, Menzel wrote and recorded an original song for her character entitled "Dream Girl", which was shortlisted for the Academy Award for Best Original Song.
+In addition to performing several covers for the film, Menzel wrote and recorded an original song for her character titled "Dream Girl", which was shortlisted for the Academy Award for Best Original Song.
 Cinderella received mixed reviews, but Menzel's performance was praised: IndieWire's Kristen Lopez said she played the character "deliciously", while Richard Roeper of the Chicago Sun-Times described Menzel as "her usual spectacular self" and "arguably the most nuanced and empathetic 'evil' stepmother in 'Cinderella' history".
 Michael Calleri of the Niagara Gazette said Menzel delivers the film's best performance.

 In 2022, Menzel reprised her role as Nancy in the Enchanted sequel Disenchanted.
 Now the Queen of Anadalasia as Edward's (James Marsden) wife, Menzel's character sings for the first time, in addition to serving as the film's "voice of reason".
 A pop version of Menzel's song, "Love Power", was released as the soundtrack's lead single in November 2022.
 Disenchanted received mixed reviews; most critics appreciated hearing Menzel sing, while others found her role brief and her song unmemorable.
 Marya E. Gates of RogerEbert.com called Menzel's performance "one of the few that manages to transcend beyond the subpar trappings of" the film, lamenting that she is "relegated to only a handful of scenes".
 She also starred in an episode of the HGTV show Celebrity I.O.U. with the Property Brothers Drew and Jonathan Scott.
 In this episode, she helped the brothers renovate a garage for her friend James.

 In 2023, Menzel played Bree Friedman in the coming-of-age comedy You Are So Not Invited to My Bat Mitzvah, reuniting with Sandler.
 Directed by Sammi Cohen, the film co-stars Menzel and Sandler as Jewish parents raising an adolescent girl as they prepare for her bat mitzvah.
 Menzel had previously played Sandler's wife in Uncut Gems, while Sandler's real-life wife and children also co-star in You Are So Not Invited to My Bat Mitzvah.
 Writing for the Los Angeles Times, Gary Goldstein said Menzel fits in well among Sandler's own family, while Matthew Jackson of The A. V. Club said the duo make "a wonderful (and wonderfully grumpy) couple".
 Abhishek Srivastava of The Times of India said Menzel "comes across as extremely authentic and hits all the right notes".